-The presentation for this item will include a brief history of Pre-K 4 SA as well as a briefing on the complex, changing early learning landscape, and timeline for the upcoming year.
+The presentation for this item will include a high level summary of Pre-K 4 SA and measurable outcomes from its first eight years, as well as key considerations for 2020.

 ISSUE:

 This item provides a briefing of the Pre-K 4 SA program.